BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'obtain access to a self-guided demo environment for sap mbc', gaining insight or progressing in your evaluation.

-## Review product brochures, FAQs, and recorded demo videos <!-- dc-card: {"label": ["self-discovery phase"], "cardName": "Review product brochures, FAQs, and recorded demo videos"} dc-card -->
+## Review product brochures, FAQs, and recorded demo videos

 ### Review product brochures, FAQs, and recorded demo videos